jamesarambam/jamesarambam.me_local/_pages/courses/strl.md

 **Logistics:**

-- Courese reference materials: Since most of the topics are currently active areas of research.
+Since most of the topics are currently active areas of research.
 We will use influential and highly cited research papers as reference for the course.
 I have listed the some of the reference textbooks & research papers below.
 - Location: xxx
 - Office hours: xxx